The Star (Dunedin): Allied Press/Media

 The Evening Stars readership slowly declined during the period from the 1960s to the 1970s due to competition from commercial radio and television news.
 1975, the Evening Star merged with its rival, the Otago Daily Times, to form a holding company called Allied Press.
 In 1979, Allied Press merged with John M. Fraser and Co Ltd to form a new privately-listed company called Otago Press and Produce Limited (OPP) following takeover attempts by H.W.
 Smith and Mount Cook Group.

 By 1979, the Evening Stars circulation had fallen from 30,000 to under 20,000 due to competition from news broadcasters and its morning sister paper.
 As a result, the newspaper's sport issue 7 O'clock (the successor to the Star Sports) was discontinued in March 1979.
 By June 1979, the newspaper had become a tabloid.
 Due to the newspaper's declining revenue, Allied Press' board dissolved the Evening Star, with its last issue being published on 3 November 1979.

-The Evening Star was subsequently replaced by a weekly community paper called The Star.
+The Evening Star was subsequently replaced by a weekly community paper initially called Dunedin Weekender, then Dunedin Star Weekender then simply The Star.
 Allied Press still publishes the Otago Daily Times and numerous community and farming papers throughout New Zealand, as well as running Dunedin's local television station, Channel 39, until its closure in December 2023.
 Allied Press also owns the Evening Stars former headquarters at Stuart Street.
 The company's managing director Julian Smith is a great-great-grandson of George Bell.